You are here

 • Use the comment function to communicate using WISEids.

-• DO NOT share WISEids via district or other emails as they are not considered secure and you may be at risk of sharing PII to persons without a need to know.
+• DO NOT share WISEids via district or other emails as they are not considered secure and you risk sharing PII to persons without a need to know.

-• Create Date: Change requests are displayed in that order with a date - time stamp.
+• Create Date: Change requests display in order with a date - time stamp.

-• Requesting Agency: Shows the four-digit District Code and the name of the school/district requesting the change request.
+• Requesting Agency: Shows the four-digit District Code and the name of the school or district requesting the change.

-• Modified Date: Displays the date - time stamp when the change request was last modified by either the requesting or dependent agency.
+• Modified Date: Displays the date - time stamp when either the requesting or dependent agency last modified the change request.

 • Not Responded / Approved / Denied: These columns display the number of requests with this status.